dtrog/emergent-alignment-experiments/README.md

 -   ⚖️ **Advanced Ethical Robustness Testing**: Probes models with nuanced, scenario-based stress tests that require complex reasoning beyond simple keyword filtering.
 -   🔬 **Persuasion Resistance Metrics**: Measures not just *if* a model can be persuaded to override its ethics, but analyzes the *quality* of its resistance using a dedicated judge LLM prompt.
 -   ✨ **Strong Emergence Probes**: Utilizes implicit prompts designed to test for spontaneous, unprompted artifact generation.
+-   🤖 **Dynamic LLM Manipulator**: Introduces a second LLM (the "manipulator") that dynamically crafts context-specific persuasion prompts in response to ethical refusals, simulating adaptive red-teaming.
--   🤖 **Multi-Provider Support**: OpenAI, DeepSeek, Gemini, Anthropic, and Grok.
+-   🧪 **Multi-Provider Support**: OpenAI, DeepSeek, Gemini, Anthropic, and Grok.
 -   📊 **Robust, Rich Logging**: Auto-generates versioned CSVs with detailed, human-readable columns and full JSON outputs from the judge LLM for deep qualitative analysis.

 ## Prerequisites